-Three players who play poker in India were in the line on Day 3 but sadly none of them made it to the final eight.
+Three players who play poker were in the line on Day 3 but sadly none of them made it to the final eight.
 Avinit Bagri ended on 29th for $2,570, former DPT Main Event champion Imran Khan finished on 26th for $3,430 and Rohit Begwani crashed short of the money.

 Day 3 of the Main Event